-- encourage children to closely study the development of the silkworm and to identify the mulberry plant. - stimulate interest in the natural sciences through exploring and sensory experiences. - teach children about the historical and economic role of the silkworm and how it is linked to the culture and history of their region. - help children to understand how to have a kind and respectful relationship with animals and plants.
+Skills of observation encourage children to closely study the development of the silkworm and to identify the mulberry plant.
+Development of scientific curiosity stimulate interest in the natural sciences through exploring and sensory experiences.
+Show how nature and human activity are connected teach children about the historical and economic role of the silkworm and how it is linked to the culture and history of their region.
+Encourage empathy towards living beings help children to understand how to have a kind and respectful relationship with animals and plants.